 I am the geographic intelligence manager for the Department for Transport.
 I use PSMA data and industry data to support DfT’s policies, and projects.

 I have been an active user of geographic information and spatial analysis within central government (DfT and Ministry of Defence) for over 25 years.
 This has given me a great appreciation of the practical issues around using data: identifying the best datasets, understanding how quality will affect the outputs, and how to best present findings.

 I use GIS systems (ArcGIS, MapInfo and Quantum) to provide geospatial analysis, spatial statistics (congestion, traffic and road accidents), network management, map research, photo interpretation, and producing maps to communicate DfT policies to the public.

 I have been working closely with OS to investigate how transport’s data requirements can be met through the PSMA products.
-You can find out more in works stream 2 this afternoon.

 I am also on the working group that developed the OS licensing tool to unravel the complexities of licencing and data exchange for PSMA community.

 I am an extremely experienced GI and data professional with over 20 years’ experience in a senior GIS management role.
 I feel that I can offer the user group a vision of shared and partnership working across the region.
 Many LAs and PSMA members will be feeling the pinch of every reducing resource.
 By pooling our shared knowledge we will be able to make those changes.